Impact of Cosmic Filaments on Galaxy Morphological Evolution and Predictions of Early Cosmic Web Structure for Roman: Simulation Data and Analysis

 \subsection{Measurements of galaxy morphological properties}

 We first measure the intrinsic shapes of stars and DM in TNG50 galaxies using particle data.
 For these measurements, we closely followed the methods of \cite{Pillepich19}.
-First, we obtain the comoving center of mass of each galaxy from the TNG data access site.
-We then measure the 3D radius containing half of the stellar mass of each galaxy, hereafter the stellar half-mass radius, {\rstar}.
-Our measurements do not take into account observational considerations, such as 2D projection effects, surface brightness dimming, and instrumental sensitivity, and therefore these 3D radii are not meant to be ``mock'' measurements that replicate observational choices for a truly apples-to-apples comparison with real data.
-We discuss some observational comparisons later in the paper.
-We similarly measure the DM half-mass radius, {\rdm}, containing half of the DM particles of a galaxy (or subhalo).
-This choice is made such that we compare DM properties at the same relative scale as the stellar component -- 2{\rdm} vs. 2{\rstar}.
-While 2{\rdm} is smaller than the halo virial radius {\Rvir}, it is an appreciable fraction of {\Rvir}, given typical halo concentrations \citep[e.g.,][]{Klypin16}.
+First, we obtain the comoving center of mass for each galaxy and measure the 3D radius containing half of the stellar mass of each galaxy, hereafter referred to as the stellar half-mass radius, {\rstar}.
+Our measurements do not take into account observational considerations, such as 2D projection effects, surface brightness dimming, and instrumental sensitivity; therefore, these 3D radii are not meant to be ``mock'' measurements that replicate observational choices for a truly apples-to-apples comparison with real data.

+We similarly measure the DM half-mass radius, {\rdm}, which contains half of the DM mass of a galaxy (or subhalo).
+This choice is made so that we can compare DM properties at the same relative scale as the stellar component -- 2{\rdm} vs. 2{\rstar}.
+While {\rdm} is usually smaller than the halo virial radius {\Rvir}, it represents an appreciable fraction of {\Rvir} for typical halo concentrations \citep[e.g.,][]{Klypin16}.
 For our galaxy sample, {\rdm} is typically $\sim$0.2--0.5{\Rvir} at $z\!\leq\!2$ and $\sim$0.3--0.6{\Rvir} at $z\!=\!3$ and 4.
 Therefore, we define 2{\rdm} as the ``outer'' halo radius, where baryonic effects are minimal (many tens to $\sim$100~kpc).
 Likewise, 0.1{\rdm} is defined as the ``inner'' halo radius, which is the scale of the central galaxy ($\sim$kpc).